 2. CJR to Sir Philip Currie, nd March 1891

 2.1 In March 1891 (no day given), Rhodes wrote to Sir Philip Currie, Permanent Under-Secretary for Foreign Affairs (i.e. head of the Foreign Office) from 1889 to 1893 and also personal Secretary to Lord Salisbury, then Prime Minister of Britain (CJR to PC, nd March 1891; s228, 3Aii/149).
 Rhodes was then in London.
 His letter puts to Currie, for him to pass on, some detailed points about Logenbula’s position as ruler of the Ndebele (in what is now Zimbabwe) and which Salisbury in Rhodes’ view needed to be told.
 The letter is in effect an instructional one, it contains observations on balances of power between the African rulers in that part of southern Africa, and comments on what effects any European intervention might have, in connection in particular with disputes regarding the Portuguese presence in the area, regarding which Rhodes thought Salisbury and the Foreign Office might either favour using military force against or else give way to.
-In July 1890, so-called Pioneers with Chartered Company armed police had occupied Mashonaland by going round Ndebele territory, with the Ndebele army held in check by Logenbula.
+In July 1890, so-called Pioneers along with Chartered Company armed police had occupied Mashonaland by going round Ndebele territory through Mashonaland, with the Ndebele army held in check by Logenbula.
 The implied message of this letter is, Logenbula’s rule should not be overturned or put in peril as he had become quiescent.

 2.3 As well as delineating aspects of Logenbula’s power, Gungunhana is described as ‘a native of considerable breadth of mind’.
-The word ‘native’, now a deep insult and then not so, is however used as a qualifier and is as close to the negatives as the letter gets.
+The word ‘native’, now a deep insult and then not so, is however used as a qualifier and is as close to the negative as the letter gets.
 These rulers’ dislike of Portugal, and if not liking for, then greater acceptance of, the British presence, is also commented on.
-However, the bottom-line is nonetheless very clear – ‘manifest destiny’ for them and their peoples is ‘to be developed through European agency’, albeit with some choice of which particular agency this might be (guess who, then?).
+However, its bottom-line is nonetheless very clear – ‘manifest destiny’ for them and their peoples is ‘to be developed through European agency’, albeit with some choice of which particular agency this might be (guess who, then?).

 2.5 This letter to Currie thence to Salisbury can be seen as part of a long-running test of strength between Rhodes and the Foreign Office as to what he and his ‘interests’ in southern Africa could and could not do with impunity.
 As it was written, an invasion of Logenbula’s territories was being planned via more so-called ‘Pioneers’, recruited for this purpose backed by Rhodes’ Chartered Company (the British South Africa Company) armed police and machine-guns.
 In 1893, this invaded Ndebele territory, and Manica and Gaza, with the so-called Matabele War following.
-These are the events, in effect genocidal, that are the topic of Schreiner’s Trooper Peter Halkett….
-Outside the letter, then, and which Salisbury and Currie could not have known about at the time, ‘destiny’ was unfolding in the shape of planning an invasion by what is referred to elsewhere as a white impi, an army, an army with machine-guns marshalled against spears.
+These are the events, in effect genocidal, that are the topic of Olive Schreiner’s Trooper Peter Halkett….
+Outside the letter, then, and which Salisbury and Currie could not have known about at the time, ‘destiny’ was unfolding in the shape of planning an invasion by what is referred to elsewhere as a white impi, an army, an army with machine-guns marshalled against one with spears.

 2.6 Why?
 Why anything with Rhodes.
 Because he wanted to and could.
 Because there was (he and others thought, wrongly) much gold that could be easily mined in Matabeleland and Mashonaland.
 Because control through the Chartered Company would be total in a way that colonial rule by Britain would not be.
-Because the status quo could not be maintained, for there were many mining and concessions interests jockeying for access.
+Because the status quo could not be maintained, for there were too many mining and concessions interests jockeying for access.